2. What this means for you

 Effort and character count

-Showing up on time, being prepared, engaging daily, and living out your values now earn real points in your grade.
+Showing up on time, being prepared, engaging daily, and living out your values now earn real points.

 [>]